SurgMotion: A Video-Native Foundation Model for Universal Understanding of Surgical Videos: Methodology

-We pretrain on \textbf{UniSurg-15M}, a large-scale multi-specialty surgical video collection aggregated from both public datasets and private institutional sources (Table~\ref{tab:unisurg_sources}).
-UniSurg-15M covers diverse anatomical regions and procedures, and is used to learn transferable spatiotemporal representations under strong domain redundancy and long-duration recordings.
+We pretrain on \textbf{SurgMotion-15M}, a large-scale multi-specialty surgical video collection aggregated from both public datasets and private institutional sources (Table~\ref{tab:unisurg_sources}).
+SurgMotion-15M covers diverse anatomical regions and procedures, and is used to learn transferable spatiotemporal representations under strong domain redundancy and long-duration recordings.